-Every contract for building and engineering works which exceeds the limit set out in Appendix B shall be executed under the Common Seal of the Trust and should be embodied in a formal contract document which shall conform to the Standing Orders and Concode.
+Every contract for building and engineering works which exceeds the limit set out in Appendix B shall be executed under the Common Seal of the Trust and should be embodied in a formal contract document which shall conform to the Standing Orders, NHS construction guidance, and Concode EU Directives and other statutory provisions.
 This formal contract document should reflect any change in the terms and conditions of contract agreed following receipt of tenders.
 An official order for every contract resulting from an invitation to tender shall be issued for all building and engineering works.

-12.18 In all contracts made by the Trust, the Board shall endeavour to obtain best value for money.
+12.18 In all contracts made by the Trust, the Trust Board shall endeavour to obtain best value for money.
 The Chief Executive shall nominate an officer who shall oversee and manage each contract on behalf of the Trust.